 A breathing exercise like the teddy bear trick is a great way to teach your child to calm down when they’re stressed.
 What’s more, it’s easy, and they can take it with them for the rest of their life.

 It’s great for adults too, as deep breaths and breathing exercises can relieve anxiety.
 And they have their benefits as well.

 You can actually do the breathing exercise with your child so you can both get the benefits of healthy breathing exercises.
 After all, your toddler’s not the only one who’s stressed when he has a meltdown!

 The benefits of breathing exercises

 There are five benefits to breathing deeply, according to The Nourished Life.
-It relaxes your muscles, improves oxygen delivery to your body, lowers blood pressure, release endorphins, and “detoxifies” your body.
+It relaxes your muscles, improves oxygen delivery to your body, lowers blood pressure, releases endorphins, and “detoxifies” your body.

-The best part to doing the breathing exercise together is it also lets you comfort your child and strengthen your parent-child bond.
+The best part of doing the breathing exercise together is it also lets you comfort your child and strengthen your parent-child bond.
 Together, you can relieve yourselves of anxiety and become healthier individuals.

 YOU CAN ALSO READ: The best way to deal with your child’s anxieties?
 Don’t indulge them!